Have you ever hopped into bed after a long day, rolled onto your side and suddenly noticed you could hear your heart beating?

 Advert

-In a recent clip, he said: "If, every once in a while, you’re lying on your side and you hear your heart beating, it’s most likely your carotid artery basically sitting against your pillow."
+The doctor, whose social media videos covering a number of health-related topics regularly go viral, said: "If, every once in a while, you're lying on your side and you hear your heart beating, it's most likely your carotid artery basically sitting against your pillow."

-However, the doctor was quick to note that hearing it often, could actually be the sign of a chronic hearing condition.
+But, he warns that if you can hear your heartbeat regularly, it could actually be a sign of a chronic hearing condition.

 Advert

-The NHS describe the condition as a variation of tinnitus - a condition where there is a perception of sound even when there is no real source.
+The NHS describes the condition as a variation of tinnitus - a condition where there is a perception of sound even when there is no real source.

 It usually causes an irritating and constant buzzing or ringing noise, but pulsatile tinnitus is different.